Joint Learning of Localized Representations from Medical Images and Reports: Evaluation

-ImageNet initialization is always outperformed by some in-domain pre-training method (self-supervised or CheXpert classification).
-This means that in-domain pre-training, even with smaller datasets, generally outperforms transfer learning from natural images.
-On the Object CXR dataset ImageNet initialization provides a very strong baseline and outperforms CheXpert pre-training.
-Therefore, if the in-domain pre-training task is inherently different to the downstream task, the model performance may degrade.
-In the case of CheXpert pre-training for the Object CXR tasks, CheXpert classification focuses on pathology detection while in Object CXR foreign objects are detected.
-Random initialization, as expected, always performs worst and only provides a lower bound for evaluation results.

-\paragraph{Frozen Backbone} On most evaluation datasets finetuning the pre-trained backbone, as expected, achieves better results than freezing it.
-Interestingly, on the RSNA dataset many self-supervised methods achieve better results with a frozen backbone.
-This may indicate a regularization effect that can only be utilized if the backbone is pre-trained well.

-\paragraph{Relevance of Pre-Training Dataset Size} In our experiments we do not observe a consistent benefit of using roughly 210000 pre-training samples (i.e.\ 100\% of the data) over just using roughly 63000 samples (i.e.\ 30\%).
-While on some datasets like RSNA and Object CXR many methods perform better when pre-trained on 210000 samples, on other datasets like COVID Rural, methods often perform better when pre-trained on 63000 samples.
-In general, for the \emph{Finetune} protocols a larger pre-training dataset is beneficial.
-More important than the bare size of the pre-training dataset is its diversity.
-We assume that 63000 samples, in this case, already provide sufficient diversity to achieve quite good performance on many tasks, which may explain the results.
+\paragraph{Relevance of Pre-Training Dataset Size} In our experiments we do not observe a consistent benefit of using roughly 210000 pre-training samples (i.e.\ 100\% of the data) over using roughly 63000 samples (i.e.\ 30\%).
+While on some datasets like RSNA and Object CXR many methods often perform better when pre-trained on 210000 samples (100\%), on other datasets like COVID Rural, methods often perform better when pre-trained on 63000 samples (30\%).
+When comparing LoVT pre-trained on 30\% of the data with other methods pre-trained in both settings (i.e.\ 30\% and 100\%), we observe that LoVT outperforms image-only methods (i.e.\ BYOL, SimCLR, and PixelPro) on 12 tasks, other text-supervised methods (i.e.\ ConVIRT and CLIP) on 7 tasks and CheXpert classification on 12 tasks, showing that LoVT effectively reduces the number of required pre-training samples.

 \paragraph{Relevance of Downstream Dataset Size} The results shown in \cref{tab:results_1} suggest that, as expected, larger downstream training sets lead to better results.
-However, we observe that for text-supervised methods (i.e.\ LoVT and ConVIRT), the downstream training set size is less relevant compared to other methods.
-Pre-training the backbone with LoVT (30\%) and training the YOLOv3 model with frozen backbone on 10\% of the RSNA dataset reaches $94 \%$ ($17.9$ vs. $19.0$ mAP) of the results of the model initialized from ImageNet weights and finetuned on 100\% of the dataset, showing that LoVT can effectively reduce the number of required downstream samples.
+However, we observe that for text-supervised methods (i.e.\ LoVT, CLIP, and ConVIRT), the downstream training set size is often less relevant compared to other methods.
+On the \emph{RSAN YOLOv3 Frozen} tasks, LoVT (100\%) outperforms ImageNet initialization by 31\% when using 100\% of the downstream samples, while it outperforms ImageNet initialization by even 167\% when only using 1\% of the samples.